-In certain car accident cases, some drivers are considered at-fault 99% of the time.
-These cases are often called “no-fault” liability cases.
+In certain motor vehicle accident cases, some drivers are considered liable for damages 99% of the time.
+These cases are often called “no-fault” liability cases, cases where negligence does not have to be proven to win damages.
 Two such instances that fall into this category are: rear-end collisions and left-turn accidents.

 According to the Rules of the Road, vehicles are allowed to stop safely in traffic if cars ahead of them are stopped for any reason.
 If a vehicle, then, has collided with the one ahead of it, for any reason, it was not traveling as safely as the one ahead of it.
 And, of course, in rear-end collisions, the proof is in the pudding.
 If two vehicles are involved in a collision and one suffers front-end damage while the other suffers rear-end damage, the evidence is pretty clear that the car with front end damage has caused the accident.